Skip to content

 • Decline the CDW/LDW option.
 Accepting any form of collision damage waiver (CDW), loss damage waiver (LDW) or similar coverage from the rental company will void the coverage you receive from Chase.

-Getting a letter of coverage
+Tip: Get a letter of coverage before you travel abroad

 While it is uncommon within the United States, many rental agencies abroad will require you to either purchase their CDW/LDW insurance or provide a letter of coverage proving that your credit card will cover damages to your rental vehicle.